-- does not have any OfS-fundable students in 2019-20, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited. - 23.
-The OfS reserves the right to revise any allocation to take account of changes to the grant available to it from government (see paragraphs 27 and 28). - 24.
+- 19. The OfS reserves the right to revise any allocation to take account of changes to the grant available to it from government (see paragraphs 23 and 24). - 20.
 In cases where it requires repayment, the OfS may charge interest, at 2 per cent above the Bank of England base rate, for the period before the provider repays the funding.